mirror/dd-wrt/src/router/openvpn/doc/man-sections/generic-options.rst

   ``--show-engines`` standalone option to list the crypto engines which are supported by OpenSSL.

+--fast-io
+  Optimize TUN/TAP/UDP I/O writes by avoiding a call to poll/epoll/select prior to the write operation.
+The purpose of such a call would normally be to block until the device or socket is ready to accept the write.
+Such blocking is unnecessary on some platforms which don't support write blocking on UDP sockets or TUN/TAP devices.
+In such cases, one can optimize the event loop by avoiding the poll/epoll/select call, improving CPU efficiency by 5% to 10%.

+  This option can only be used on non-Windows systems, when ``--proto udp`` is specified, and when ``--shaper`` is *NOT* specified.

 --group group
   Similar to the ``--user`` option, this option changes the group ID of the OpenVPN process to ``group`` after initialization.